How confident are you in your ability to create compelling holiday images?

 I personally adore Pixlr.
 It functions a lot like Photoshop but watered down so as not to overwhelm you with too many options.
 To make it really easy, they have two photo editors; Playful Pixlr X for the beginner and Advanced Pixlr E for more creative edits.

 Pixlr even has three different pricing options to fit different usage needs.
-Pixlr Always is free, Pixlr Premium starts at $7.99/mo, and Pixlr Pro starts at just $22/mo.
+Pixlr Always is free, Pixlr Premium starts at $7.99/mo, and Pixlr Pro starts at just $22.99/mo.
 That said, if you have the time and eye to create a truly original piece of work mostly from scratch and you don’t want to pay for an Adobe product, this is the way to go.